Dhairyathakran/YoloV8/README.md

 # YOLOv8 for Object-Detection via
 -yolo task=detect mode=predict model=yolov8n.pt source=Here put the name of image.

 when i run this i face this error FileNotFoundError: [WinError 2] The system cannot find the file specified

+we also set the confidence number using conf=0.8 we also save the output using save_txt=True